-Ulum Islamiyyah is a member of, and subsribes to the principles of, the ©Committee on Publication Ethics (COPE)
+ULUM ISLAMIYYAH is a member of, and subscribes to the principles of, the ©Committee on Publication Ethics (COPE)

 PUBLICATION ETHICS AND MALPRACTICE STATEMENT FOR ULUM ISLAMIYYAH

 (ULUM ISLAMIYYAH statement based on COPE’s Best Practice Guidelines for Journal Editors)

 ULUM ISLAMIYYAH is dedicated to presenting, promote, enhance and contribute to an inclusive understanding of Islam and Muslim in the contemporary world.
 Ulum Islamiyyah serves as a forum for studies, research, critical debates and multiple perspectives on the frame of integration of naqli and aqli knowledge.

 The Editorial Board is responsible for preventing publication malpractice.
 Unethical behaviour is unacceptable and ULUM ISLAMIYYAH does not tolerate plagiarism in any form.
 Authors who submit articles to ULUM ISLAMIYYAH affirm that manuscript contents are original.
-Submission also implies that the manuscript has not been published previously in any language, either fully or partly, and is not currently submitted for publication elsewhere.
+The submission also implies that the manuscript has not been published previously in any language, either fully or partly, and is not currently submitted for publication elsewhere.

 I. DUTIES OF THE EDITORS